The Centre for Digital Business is a digital services and AI company.

 For many years, Marie was an invited member of the Accenture Global CIO Advisory Council; and an Independent Member of the Australian Federal Police (AFP) Spectrum Programme Board.

-Marie is currently a Board Director of the Australian Information Industry Association (AIIA); a member of the NSW Digital Government Advisory Panel; and a member of NZTech.
+Marie is a Board Director of the Australian Information Industry Association (AIIA); an advisory member of the NSW Digital Government Advisory Panel; and a member of NZTech.

 Her efforts and achievements have been recognised internationally and in Australia.